alwinb/html-parser/README.md

 --------------

 * Lexer:
-  - Doctype and CDATA tags are as of yet lexed as bogus comments.
+  - CDATA tags are as of yet lexed as bogus comments.
   - The end tags of comments are lexed slightly differently.
-  - Lexing of rawtext/ rcdata/ plaintext may be incorret in svg and mathml.
 * Parser:
   - The tree construction rules for template tags.
   - Include attributes check in the implementation of 'Noah's Ark'.